scylladb/scylladb/docs/alternator.md

 different DynamoDB requests to different Scylla nodes, to balance the load.

 Alternator tables are stored as Scylla tables in the "alternator" keyspace.
-This keyspace is initialized when Alternator first boots, with replication factor hard-coded to 1 (FIXME: this will need to change).
+This keyspace is initialized when the first Alternator table is created (with a CreateTable request).
+The replication factor (RF) for this keyspace and all Alternator tables is chosen at that point, depending on the size of the cluster: RF=3 is used on clusters with three or more live nodes, and RF=1 is used for smaller clusters.
+Such smaller clusters are, of course, only recommended for tests because of the risk of data loss.

 ## Current compatibility with DynamoDB